Pretty-Good-Freedom-Tech/brainstorm/README.md

 sudo npm run update
 ```

-## Installation (detailed)

-If the above doesn't work, follow the instructions in docs/INSTALLATION_INSTRUCTIONS.md.
+If the above doesn't work, follow the instructions in docs/UPDATE_INSTRUCTIONS.md.

 The installation script will: